 The designAxisSize field indicates the size of each axis record.
 Future minor-version updates of the 'STAT' table may define compatible extensions to the axis record format with additional fields.
-Implementations must use the designAxisSize designAxisSize field to determine the start of each record.
+Implementations must use the designAxisSize field to determine the start of each record.

 Axis records